Tori Gurley: Professional career

-NFL career

 Green Bay Packers

 Gurley was signed by the Green Bay Packers as an undrafted free agent on July 25, 2011.
 He was later signed to the practice squad.

 Gurley was offered a spot of the Minnesota Vikings active 53-man roster towards the end of the 2011 regular season, but declined the offer, choosing to remain on the Green Bay practice squad.

 Gurley was released by the Green Bay Packers on August 31, 2012.

 Minnesota Vikings

 Gurley was signed onto the Minnesota Vikings practice squad on September 1, 2012, but released later that month.

 Oakland Raiders

 Gurley was signed to the Oakland Raiders practice squad on September 25, 2012.

 Tampa Bay Buccaneers

 Gurley was signed to the Tampa Bay Buccaneers practice squad on October 17, 2012.

 San Diego Chargers

 Gurley was signed to the San Diego Chargers practice squad but subsequently released in November 2012.

 Cleveland Browns

 On May 23, 2013, Gurley was signed by the Cleveland Browns.
 He was cut on August 31, 2013, but signed to the practice squad two days later on September 2, 2013.
 He was signed from the practice squad on September 7, 2013, and played in two regular season games, compiling 1 reception on 2 targets for 15 yards.
-He was waived on September 17, 2013 and re-signed to their practice squad the next day.
+He was waived on September 17, 2013, and re-signed to their practice squad the next day.
 On October 18, 2013, Gurley was again signed from the practice squad and played on October 20 against his former team, the Green Bay Packers.
 He was waived again on October 22 and then re-signed to the practice squad on October 29.
 He was released again on May 19, 2014.